 Should the Outdoor Practitioner become incapacitated, then the second leader will be in charge.
 If for some reason both leaders are out of action (very unlikely), children are informed that there is a mobile phone in the Outdoor Practitioner's bag.
 Children will be informed that in case of a serious emergency to ring 999, if it is not a serious emergency there is a form with the mobile phone listing all of their parents phone numbers.

 The boundaries of the sites will be made clear to the children and they will be expected to stay within them.
 In the unlikely case of a child going missing, all other children will be brought back to base camp, while the second leader goes to look for the missing child.
 Parents will be informed.

 Equality and Inclusion

-During Wild One's all participants are treated equally.
+During any of our events, sessions and courses all participants are treated equally.
 We aim to provide a secure environment in which children can flourish and in which all contributions are valued.
 We run a range of different groups for different ages and abilities, from parent and toddler groups up to a pensioner social group.
 As well as our weekly drop off groups we also have dedicated ALN groups organized and funded by DASH.

 -As it is outdoors, masks are not compulsory.

 - Sanitiser and hand washing facilities will be available throughout the session.